New Jersey Prenuptial Agreements

 - Ownership and other rights in pensions and insurance policies;

-- Any other matter, including personal rights and obligations, not in violation of public policy.
+- Other property rights, personal rights and obligations, not in violation of public policy.

 This list is not exclusive.
 For additional matters that may be covered, please see N.J.S.A. § 37:2-34.

-One of the matters that typically can not be contracted for in a New Jersey prenuptial agreement is child support.
+One issue that typically can not be addressed in a New Jersey prenuptial agreement is child support.
 (See N.J.S.A. § 37:2-35).

-New Jersey Attorneys to Draft or Review your Prenuptial Agreement
+New Jersey Attorneys to Draft or Review Prenuptial Agreement

-We strongly recommend having a prenuptial agreement drafted and reviewed by an attorney prior to your wedding day.
-Although divorce may be an unforeseeable event at the time, the unfortunate fact is that approximately 50% of all marriages end in a divorce.
+We strongly recommend having a prenuptial agreement drafted and reviewed by an attorney prior to your wedding.
+Although divorce may be unimaginable prior to the wedding, the unfortunate truth is that approximately 50% of all marriages end in a divorce.
 A well-drafted prenuptial agreement can bring some certainty and resolve to an extremely difficult period of time.

 We have experience drafting prenuptial agreements covering everything from basic personal property to complex multi-million dollar estates.
 Call the Law Offices of Michael Makarov, LLC to speak with an attorney directly about drafting, executing, or reviewing your prenuptial agreement.